-CSOs are well known for their ability to mobilize the poor - to help articulate their demands and to build partnerships for program planning and implementation.^{cxv} CSOs play a critical role as mediator between communities and governments and help enhance the communities' participation in providing and/or upgrading shelter, and deserve greater financial and institutional support.
-CSOs include housing organizations that often organize land trusts and housing cooperatives.^{cxvi} In Asia, for example, such grass-roots organizations operate in informal settlements or low-income areas, and work with residents to develop their savings capacity and capital base.^{cxvii} In South Africa, such entities are instrumental in the provision of housing through the subsidy system.^{cxviii} CSOs play a vital role in developing, expanding, and strengthening the networks of people committed to improving the lives of the slum dwellers.^{cxix}
+53. Civil society organizations are well known for their ability to mobilize the poor - to help articulate their demands and to build partnerships for programme planning and implementation.
+Civil society organizations play a critical role as mediator between communities and governments and help enhance the communities' participation in providing and/or upgrading shelter, and deserve greater financial and institutional support.
+Civil society organizations include housing organizations that often organize land trusts and housing cooperatives.
+In Asia, for example, such grass-roots organizations operate in informal settlements or low-income areas, and work with residents to develop their savings capacity and capital base.
+In South Africa, such entities are instrumental in the provision of housing through the subsidy system.
+Civil society organizations play a vital role in developing, expanding, and strengthening the networks of people committed to improving the lives of the slum dwellers.